emacsmirror/hyperdrive/README.md

 hyperdrives by prompting you for its `alias`.

-To load someone else's hyperdrive or a particular location inside of a hyperdrive, run `M-x hyperdrive-load-url` and paste in the URL.
+To load someone else's hyperdrive or a particular location inside of a hyperdrive, run `M-x hyperdrive-open` and paste in the URL.

 ### Upload files from your filesystem